Syi-I/FlatLights-Wiki/en_us/Prismatic-Chestplate.md

 ### Set Effect
 Wearing a full set of prismatic armor gives the wearer the `saturation` effect while worn.

+The prismatic chestplate can be enchanted via an enchanting table, or by combining it with enchanted books in an anvil.
+It is unbreakable, so it cannot be repaired in an anvil.

 There are no crafting uses for the prismatic chestplate.